sub-c/AllegroDotNet/README.md

 Al.DestroyDisplay(display);
 Al.UninstallSystem();
 ```
-4) Compile and run.
+3) Compile and run.

 For more example code, see the AllegroDotNet.Sandbox project in this repository.

-## Using AllegroDotNet
-AllegroDotNet tries to be as familiar for users of Allegro 5 as possible.
-The Allegro 5 documentation applies to AllegroDotNet, because AllegroDotNet is only wrapping Allegro 5 functionality.
-Following existing Allegro 5 tutorials will apply to AllegroDotNet, at least as far as what Allegro function to call with what parameters.

 ## Differences between Allegro 5 and AllegroDotNet
+AllegroDotNet tries to mimic Allegro 5 as closely as possible while also translating the original C library to modern .NET.
+You can use documentation and tutorials for Allegro 5 with AllegroDotNet, as long as you note the differences between the two:

-* AllegroDotNet uses .NET-style naming conventions, so all functions use pascal-casing and removing underscores.
+* AllegroDotNet uses .NET-style naming conventions, so Allegro 5's snake casing is turned into pascal casing.

-* AllegroDotNet removes the `al_` prefix from all functions.
-* AllegroDotNet places all Allegro functions in the static class named `Al`.
+* Allegro 5 prefixed all functions with `al_`.
+AllegroDotNet instead puts all functions into the static class `Al`.
+For example, `al_init()` becomes `Al.Init()`.

-Where Allegro 5 used functions named similar to `al_create_bitmap(100, 50)`, AllegroDotNet would call this function via `Al.CreateBitmap(100, 50)`.
-All functions are in the static `SubC.AllegroDotNet.Al` class.
+* Allegro 5 functions are all placed in the static `SubC.AllegroDotNet.Al` class.

-Where Allegro 5 used pointers (ie, `ALLEGRO_BITMAP*`), AllegroDotNet uses classes (ie, `AllegroBitmap`).
-These classes are in the `SubC.AllegroDotNet.Models` namespace.
+* Allegro 5 pointers (ex: `ALLEGRO_BITMAP*`) are turned into classes (ex: `AllegroBitmap`).
+These classes are all in the `SubC.AllegroDotNet.Models` namespace.

-Where Allegro 5 used `#DEFINE` constants (ie, `ALLEGRO_NO_PRESERVE_TEXTURE`), AllegroDotNet uses enumerations (ie, `BitmapFlags.NoPreserveTexture`).
-Enumerations are in the `SubC.AllegroDotNet.Enums` namespace.
+* Allegro 5 constants (ex: `ALLEGRO_NO_PRESERVE_TEXTURE`) are grouped and turned into enumerations (ex: `BitmapFlags.NoPreserveTexture`).
+These enumerations are all in the `SubC.AllegroDotNet.Enums` namespace.

-Where Allegro 5 used macros (ie, `ALLEGRO_BPS_TO_SECS(x)`), AllegroDotNet uses methods (ie, `Al.BpmToSecs(x)`).
-All macros are in the static `SubC.AllegroDotNet.Al` class.
+* Allegro 5 macros (ex: `ALLEGRO_BPS_TO_SECS(x)`) are turned into static methods (ex: `Al.BpmToSecs(x)`).
+These static methods are part of the `SubC.AllegroDotNet.Al` static class.

-Some final notes about using AllegroDotNet:
+## Notes about using AllegroDotNet:

-* Currently AllegroDotNet uses Allegro v5.2.8.
+* Currently AllegroDotNet uses Allegro version 5.2.8.

 * If the Allegro function takes or returns a string, that involves extra marshalling from managed/unmanaged code.
 While this isn't "slow", it isn't as fast as passing pointers and numbers around.

-* Not all of Allegro 5 API is implemented yet; for example, haptic routines are currently not implemented.
+* Not every Allegro 5 function is available (ex: no shader, color addon, or video streaming addon routines).
+More functions will be added in the future.

 * No testing has been done on OSX, and minimal testing was done on Linux.
 Would you want to test it on those platforms?